antoinevdm/drowsiness-detection/README.md

 source : https://www.pyimagesearch.com/2017/05/08/drowsiness-detection-opencv/

 OpenCV is used for eyes and blink detection in order to prevent drowsiness.
-A

-# Project

 ## Introduction
 Discovering IA domain
 - choose a domain, a precise subject and tool
 - making a presentation and demonstration

-## Subject
-- Natural Language Processing
-- Knowledge representation
-- automated reasoning
-- machine learning
-And find a tool

-## Schedule
-Presentation at the end of the semester 20 min + 10 min Q/A

-## Evaluation
-Granted presentation and QA + produced code/data set/files  + one question about our work

 ## Content
 Find a real-world problem and explain why AI can solve it